scopedog/chat_ai/README.md

 # chat_ai

-A powerful Chat AI with RAG, chat history, and context awareness.
+A powerful Chat AI with context, RAG and chat history awareness.
 Uses Gemma (via Ollama) and GPT LLM models.
 Loads data from TXT, PDF, DOC, CSV, web pages (HTML), spreadsheets (XLS), presentations (PPTX), and LibreOffice documents (ODT).
 Offers vectorization, summarization, and other helpful features.

 Note: This README is mostly generated with the programs in this repository.